 Pioneering biotechnology researcher honored with Stockholm Water Prize

 As a pioneer of environmental biotechnology, Bruce Rittmann has spent his career forming alliances with the tiny creatures that make human society sustainable.
-Rittmann’s career-long work with microorganisms was recognized internationally this week when he was named a 2018 Stockholm Water Prize Laureate.
+Rittmann’s career-long work with microorganisms earned him international recognition during World Water Week when he was named a 2018 Stockholm Water Prize Laureate.

 “Learning I received the Stockholm Water Prize was really a very thrilling experience,” said Rittmann, a Regents’ Professor of environmental engineering in Arizona State University’s Ira A. Fulton Schools of Engineering.
 “Of course, the prize itself is the most important and prestigious award in the water business; so that by itself is a gratifying thing.
 But in addition, I know a number of the previous winners, and to stand in their footsteps is even more gratifying.”